Stockton B. Colt

 Colt struck out on his own after three years and later formed partnerships with John Stewart Barney and Thornton Chard His New York City practice specialized in large private homes for the wealthy in Manhattan, New Jersey, and elsewhere in New York.
 Built from 1895 to 1896, the Nathaniel L. McCready House, the 1899 Anna Jackson and William Walton Rutherfurd House, and the 1913 Arthur Curtiss James Carriage House are surviving examples of his residential work and are part of the Upper East Side Historic District in New York City.

 Colt also designed commercial buildings in New York City.
 Two of his early 20th-century skyscrapers survive–the Barclay Building (also known as the Ungar Building) and the Emmet Building.
-The latter is considered the first New York City skyscraper with a residence and is also notable for its experimental ornamentation where Colt tested the limits of terracotta.
+The latter is considered the first New York City skyscraper with a residence and is also notable for its experimental ornamentation, where Colt tested the limits of terracotta.
 The Emmett Building is a New York City Landmark and is also located in the Madison Square North Historic District.

 Colt was both architect and engineer for the Barclay Building.
 For this project, he experimented with new materials and design techniques to create a fireproof building.
 At the time, the profession viewed it as the greatest advancement in building fireproofing.
-These safety innovations were continued in Colt's design for the Second Precinct Police Station on Greenwich Street in New York City in 1907; although this building was probably better known for completely reenvisioning the design and layout of a preinct station.
+These safety innovations were continued in Colt's design for the Second Precinct Police Station on Greenwich Street in New York City in 1907; although this building was probably better known for completely reenvisioning the design and layout of a precinct station.

 Early life

-Colt was born in Paterson, New Jersey, and grew up in his family's home The Harbourage, which was located in Rumson Neck in Monmouth County, New Jersey.
+Colt was born in Paterson, New Jersey, and grew up in his family's home, The Harbourage, which was located in Rumson Neck in Monmouth County, New Jersey.
 He was the son of Jane (née Barrow) and Elisha Boudinot Colt.
 The Colt family were early residents of Paterson known for manufacturing firearms.
 However, Colt's side of the family made their money as the nation's largest manufacturer of cotton duck for sails and through involvement in the Society for the Establishment of Useful Manufacturers (S.U.M.) which controlled the power generated by the Great Falls of the Passaic River.
 A graduate of Princeton University, Boudinot Colt ran Passaic Manufacturing Company and its Duck Mill until the industry declined when clipper ships were replaced; he became the director of the Equitable Life Assurance Society in New York City around 1885 and moved the family to Newark in 1890, but continued as president of S.U.M. until 1895.

 Colt attended Columbia University, graduating with an architecture degree in 1888.
 At Columbia, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).